SP-202102/italian-with-harry/docs/README.md

 ## Why a local web server is required

-The app loads `manifest.json` and `.srt` files via `fetch()`.
+The app loads JSON and `.srt` files via `fetch()`.
 Browsers typically block such reads when opening the page via `file://` for security reasons.
 Serving the static files via HTTP (localhost) or HTTPS (GitHub Pages) fixes this.

+## Translations: how we keep it clean and safe

+### Key point: API keys must never be shipped to the browser

+DeepL API keys are secrets.
+Therefore:

+- The **browser app must not call DeepL directly** (GitHub Pages is public).
+- Translations are generated in a **developer build step** on a trusted machine.
+- The generated translation files are committed as static JSON under the learning path.

+DeepL provides an API Free plan and an API Pro plan.
+API Free includes a monthly character quota, and Free/Pro have different endpoints (`api-free.deepl.com` vs `api.deepl.com`).
+See DeepL docs for details.

+### Planned output files (per learning path)

+- `web/paths/<path-id>/cards/phrases.de.json`
+- `web/paths/<path-id>/cards/words.de.json`

+The app loads these as **base translations**.

+### Editable overrides (no database)

+Users can edit translations in the UI.
+Edits are stored as **local overrides** (localStorage) and can be exported.

+Developers can merge exported overrides back into the repo by updating the learning path files (normal git workflow).

 ## Roadmap (keep it minimal)

-### Create new learning paths from inside the app (Import/Export)
+### Create learning paths from inside the app (Import/Export)

-Because GitHub Pages (static hosting) cannot write new files to the server, creating paths **in-app** will be done via:
+Static hosting cannot write new files on the server.
+Creating paths in-app will be done via:

 - **Import:** user uploads one or more `.srt` files in the UI
-- App parses them, builds a new learning path in memory
+- App parses them and builds a learning path in memory
-- **Export:** user downloads a zip (or set of files) containing:
+- **Export:** user downloads a folder (or zip) containing:
   - `manifest.json`
-  - the sanitized `.srt` files
+  - sanitized `.srt` files
+  - generated `cards/*.json` (if available)

-For the first iteration, this will be aimed at users who can add these exported files into `web/paths/<new-path-id>/` and commit them to GitHub.
+For the first iteration, this is aimed at users who can commit these exported files into `web/paths/<new-path-id>/`.

 No database required.

 ### Text-to-Speech (important)

-We can add TTS using the browser Web Speech API (`speechSynthesis`).
-This can remain fully client-side.
+Add TTS using the browser Web Speech API (`speechSynthesis`).
+Fully client-side.

 ### Voice input (nice to have)

-Optional speech recognition via the SpeechRecognition API (best supported in Chromium browsers).
-Also client-side.
+Optional speech recognition via the SpeechRecognition API (best supported in Chromium).
+Client-side.

-### Persistence (no database by default)

-- Store progress (known/unknown, last position, user translations) in `localStorage` first.
-- If syncing across devices becomes important later, we can add an optional sync mechanism, but the default remains local and static.
+### Word information (POS / lemma / infinitive)

+DeepL is a translation service; it does **not** provide part-of-speech or lemma/infinitive analysis.
+For word info we will likely use a separate NLP component (e.g., an Italian lemmatizer/POS tagger) during the developer build step and store results in `cards/words.de.json`.

 ## Notes about “no build” mode